Memphis in May: International Week

-Every year the festival recognizes a different country, most recently saluting Ghana in 2022.
+Every year the festival recognizes a different country, most recently saluting South Korea in 2025.
 A week of events that typically begin the day after the Beale Street Music Fest, International Week is dedicated to a country and showcases the foods and culture of that nation.
 While International Week provides a learning experience for the community at large, the core is a comprehensive educational program for area youth in public and private schools throughout Memphis and Shelby County.
 The goal of International Week is for area students, by the time they graduate from high school, to have had the opportunity to experience the customs and cultures of 12 countries.
-Three of the festival's honored countries — Japan, Canada, and the Netherlands – have been featured twice.
+Six of the festival's honored countries — Japan, Canada, the Netherlands, France, South Korea, and Ireland – have been featured twice.

 Perhaps most important are the trade delegates that visit Memphis and have introductions to suitable, high-level trade partners.

 Honored countries

 Through the years, the Memphis in May International Festival has played host to ambassadors, exhibits and performance troupes from 38 countries.
 The milestone twentieth annual event in 1996 honored all previous selected countries.
 The 2019 event honored the bicentennials of the founding of the city of Memphis and of the establishment of Shelby County.
 Festivities were cancelled in 2020 and 2021 due to the ongoing effects of the COVID-19 pandemic.
-South Korea has been selected as the focus for 2025.
+Ireland has been selected as the focus for 2026.